GokulVSD/ViVeC/README.md

 for accepting the image ID as well as the value of K. The outputs for this task are visualized within the notebook.

-If you provide an image ID without RGB channels, the system will print a warning, but will proceed by converting the image to an RGB image.
-Please note that task 2 did not store the vectors for non RGB images, so they will not show up in the results.
+Please note that the system will attempt to convert any non RGB image to RGB.